demisto/content/Packs/GSuiteSecurityAlertCenter/Integrations/GSuiteSecurityAlertCenter/README.md

 G Suite Security Alert Center allows users to fetch different alert types such as Suspicious login, Device compromised, Leaked password, and more.
 Users can delete or recover a single alert or batch of alerts and retrieve the alert's metadata.
 This integration allows users to provide feedback for alerts and fetch existing feedback for a particular alert.
-This integration was integrated and tested with version v1beta1 dated Oct 15, 2018 of G Suite Security Alert Center.
+This integration was integrated and tested with version v1beta1 dated Oct 15, 2018 of Google Workspace Alert Center.
 Supported Cortex XSOAR versions: 5.0.0 and later.

 ## Configure Service Account for G Suite Security Alert Center